create3000/x_ite/docs/_posts/components/Interpolation/PositionInterpolator2D.md

 ## Overview

-PositionInterpolator2D generates a series of SFVec2f values that can be ROUTEd to a SFVec2f attribute.
+PositionInterpolator2D generates a series of SFVec2f values.
+Authors can ROUTE value_changed output events to a SFVec2f attribute.

 The PositionInterpolator2D node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.